 Online learning as a postgraduate studentby Lydia

-Online learning is a bit of a hot topic at the moment, and rightly so.
-The majority of university courses have been delivered online this year.
-We asked current postgraduate student Lydia about her experience of online learning.
+Online learning has been a hot topic during the Covid-19 pandemic, so we asked postgraduate student Lydia about her experience.
 Read on to find out more.

 I think I can speak for all of us when I say that 2020 was a bit of a shock to the system.

-When the clock struck midnight on New Year’s Eve, I - like most people - was celebrating with friends and toasting to a brilliant year ahead.
-However, nothing could have prepared me for what the year was going to bring.
+When the clock struck midnight on New Year’s Eve 2019, I - like most people - was celebrating with friends and toasting to a brilliant year ahead.
+However, nothing could have prepared me for what 2020 was going to bring.

 When I decided to do a Master’s, this wasn’t exactly what I had in mind.
 I was worried I wouldn’t be able to keep up and that my focus would be completely diverted by the pandemic, rather than being on my University work.